-Few participants of the spring outreach events recommended holding a vote for incorporation.
-The RPAs allow for the opportunity to incorporate and for the release of The Woodlands from the ETJs of Houston and Conroe upon request of the Township on or after May 29, 2014.
-This option would prepare for an incorporation election.
-Per the Texas Election Code, the first time an incorporation vote could occur for The Woodlands would be in November 2014, while the last time an incorporation vote could occur under the existing RPAs would be May 2057.
+At the present time, the only known form of governance The Woodlands could employ is the option to incorporate.
+The Woodlands could elect to incorporate and be released from the ETJs of Houston and Conroe upon request of the Township.
+Per the general election dates in the current Texas Election Code, the first time an incorporation vote could occur for The Woodlands would be in November 2014, while the last time an incorporation vote could occur under the existing RPAs would be May 2057.